periph/website/site/content/examples/index.md

 _Purpose:_ display IR remote keys.

-This sample uses lirc (http://www.lirc.org/).
+This example uses lirc (http://www.lirc.org/).
 This assumes you installed lirc and configured it.
 See [devices/lirc](https://periph.io/x/periph/devices/lirc) for more information.